 In the 2021–2022 academic year, the Katz Center is focusing on the theme of Rethinking Premodern Jewish Legal Cultures.
 The scholars bring expertise in law, drawing on a range of methodologies and evidence bases, and covering space and time from ancient Mesopotamia though medieval Sefarad and early modern Germany.
 Chosen from a particularly competitive pool of applicants, the incoming fellows hail from Israel, Western Europe, Brazil, Canada, and the US.

 Call for Applications

-Applications for the 2021–2022 academic year on the theme of Rethinking Premodern Jewish Legal Cultures are now closed; this is the first of two successive fellowship years devoted to Jews and the law.
+Applications for the 2022–2023 academic year on the theme of Jews and Modern Legal Culture will open in June 2021.
 For additional details on next year's fellowship program, visit our Apply page, and to see our Frequently Asked Questions, visit our FAQ page.

 To see a full list of past fellowship themes, visit our Past Years archive.

 To learn about shaping the theme of a fellowship year at the Katz Center, visit our Proposing a Fellowship Theme page.